ayushmaankaria/Video-to-3D-Reconstruction/README.md

 python -m spatial_recon.cli query --run runs/desk --text "chair" --topk-percent 8
 ```

-Open `runs/desk/exports/viewer.html`, or load the `.ply` outputs in MeshLab/CloudCompare.
+Open `runs/desk/exports/viewer.html`, or load the `.ply` outputs in MeshLab

-## What It Does
+## Summary

-This project reconstructs a small indoor area from a phone video, assigns semantic labels to the reconstructed 3D points, and lets users run open-vocabulary text queries such as `chair`, `screen`, `keyboard`, or `blue mug` to highlight matching 3D regions.
+This project reconstructs a small indoor area from a phone video, assigns semantic labels to the reconstructed 3D points, and lets the user run open-vocabulary text queries such as `chair`, `screen`, `keyboard`, or `blue mug` to highlight matching 3D regions.

-The core idea is pixel-aligned fusion: VGGT predicts dense 3D geometry for each frame, Mask2Former predicts 2D semantic masks for each frame, and the system transfers labels through the same pixels used to create the 3D points.
+Core idea is pixel-aligned fusion: VGGT predicts dense 3D geometry for each frame, Mask2Former predicts 2D semantic masks for each frame, and the system transfers labels through the same pixels used to create the 3D points.
 That keeps semantic predictions tied to the underlying geometry instead of being pasted on afterward.

 ```text
 phone video